Chromatic homotopy theory is asymptotically algebraic: Introduction

 where the colimit is along reverse inclusions.
 Let $\Sp_{n,p}$ be the $E(n,p)$-local category, let $\Frnp$ be Franke's algebraic category, and let $\cF$ be a non-principal ultrafilter on $\cP$.
 The main result is a symmmetric monoidal equivalence of $\infty$-categories

 where the ultraproduct is taken in a suitable subcategory of the $\infty$-category of symmetric monoidal $\infty$-categories.

-The following consequence of {\L}os's theorem is known as the transfer principle: given two collections of objects $(a_p)_{p \in \cP}$ and $(b_p)_{p \in \cP}$ indexed by a set $\cP$ such that the ultraproducts $\Prod{\cF}a_p$ and $\Prod{\cF}b_p$ are isomorphic for every non-principal ultrafilter on $\cP$, then a first order statement is true for all but finitely many elements in $(a_p)$ if and only if it is true for all but finitely many objects in $(b_p)$.
+The following consequence of {\L}os's theorem (see \cite[Theorem 4.1.9]{changkeisler}, for instance) is known as the transfer principle: given two collections of objects $(a_p)_{p \in \cP}$ and $(b_p)_{p \in \cP}$ indexed by a set $\cP$ such that the ultraproducts $\Prod{\cF}a_p$ and $\Prod{\cF}b_p$ are isomorphic for every non-principal ultrafilter on $\cP$, then a first order statement is true for all but finitely many elements in $(a_p)$ if and only if it is true for all but finitely many objects in $(b_p)$.
 To extract results from our equivalences, one would like an analogous transfer principle in the $\infty$-categorical setting.
 In lieu of such an $\infty$-categorical transfer principle, we provide arguments that establish the transfer principle for specific problems that we are interested in. \\

 \paragraph{\bf{Applications}} Our main theorem has a variety of applications.
 In order to display the utility of the result, we establish the first of these applications in this paper.
-We leave the remaining applications for the sequels.
+We indicate further applications below, but leave the details to the sequels.

 Recall that a $p$-local Smith--Toda complex of type $k+1$ is a spectrum $V_p(k)$ such that $BP_*(V_p(k)) \cong BP_*/(p,\ldots, v_k)$; their existence and non-existence is a major open problem in stable homotopy theory \cite{nave}.
-Further, the existence of multiplicative structure on these Smith--Toda complexes is subtle: The mod $p$ Moore spectrum $V_p(0) = S^0/p$ admits the structure of an $A_n$-algebra if and only if $n<p$, which is intimately related to Schwede's proof of the rigidity of the stable homotopy category \cite{schwede}.
-More generally, Nave also showed that, for $p \geq 7$, if $V_p(\frac{p-3}{2})$ exists, then it does not admit the structure of an $\bA_2$-algebra, where $\bA_2$ is the $2$nd associative operad.
+Further, the existence of multiplicative structure on these Smith--Toda complexes is subtle: The mod $p$ Moore spectrum $V_p(0) = S^0/p$ admits the structure of an $\bA_n$-algebra if and only if $n<p$, which is intimately related to Schwede's proof of the rigidity of the stable homotopy category \cite{schwede}.
+More generally, Nave also showed that, for $p \geq 7$, if $V_p(\frac{p-3}{2})$ exists, then it does not admit the structure of an $\bA_2$-algebra, where $\bA_2$ is the $2$nd operad in Stasheff's hierarchy of associative operads.

 A consequence of our equivalence is that locally any given obstruction to the existence of Smith--Toda complexes or multiplicative structure on them vanishes for almost all primes.
 More precisely, let $\E$ be a height $n$ Morava $E$-theory.
 For any $0 \leq k < n$ and $p$ large enough (depending on $n$ and $k$), we show that there exists an $E_{n,p}$-local spectrum $V_{n,p}(k)$ such that $(E_{n,p})_*(V_{n,p}(k)) \cong (E_{n,p})_*/(p, \ldots, v_{k})$.
 Further, since the algebraic analogues of the local Smith--Toda complexes in $\Frnp$ are $\bE_{\infty}$-algebras, part of this multiplicative structure can be transferred through our equivalence.
 Let $\bA_m$ be the $m$th associative operad.